open-ephys/gui-docs/source/Developer-Guide/Open-Ephys-Plugin-API/Processor-Plugins.rst

 The :code:`process()` method is where a Processor Plugin's core functionality is defined:

-.. function:: void process(AudioBuffer<float> buffer)
+.. function:: void process(AudioBuffer<float>& buffer)

     Allows a plugin to modify a buffer of continuous channels, and add events or spikes that will be received by downstream plugins.
 This method is called repeatedly whenever acquisition is active.

     :param buffer: A Juce :code:`AudioBuffer` containing data samples for all continuous channels processed by this plugin.
 The ordering of channels in this buffer matches the ordering of channels in the :code:`continuousChannels` array.
 Since this buffer contains samples for all incoming data streams, be sure to call :code:`getGlobalIndex()` for each continuous channel to find its position in this buffer, which may be different from its position within its data stream.
 In general, this buffer stores data in units of microvolts, but there are some cases (such as ADC channels) where the data is stored in volts.